Skip to main content

 What causes vitamin D deficiency?

-A vitamin D deficiency may happen because:
+A vitamin D deficiency may happen because the body:

-You have an increased need for vitamin D
+There is an increased need for vitamin D

 Growing children, pregnant women, and breastfeeding women need extra vitamin D because it is required for growth.
 So, vitamin D deficiency is more likely to develop in the following groups of people: